 Graham crawled out of the trunk and casually said, “What up baby bro?”

 Warren launched himself at Graham like a torpedo, and those boys were tied at the hip the entire weekend.
-Suffice to say Warren got the best birthday present ever, and Sara was pretty happy the gift was a such hit.
-At least, she was happy until she realized the height of the bar she had set for herself.
+Suffice to say Warren got the best birthday present ever, and Sara was pretty happy the gift was a hit.
+At least, she was happy until she realized the the bar she had set for herself.
 And then… more shrieking…

 “Oh no!
 I’m gonna have to top this next year!
 I’ll never be able to do that!”

 With three sons, there’s been a lot of girlfriend comings and goings through the years.
-Seems the ones that stick around the longest make my sons very happy and bring out the best in them.
+Seems the ones that stick around the longest make my sons happy and bring out the best in them.
 And Sara?
 Check on both counts.

 PS Thank you Heidi and Dan Panchaud for making and raising an amazing woman.
 I’m sure glad I get to borrow her for a while I’m out here.